ucdavisdatalab/workshop_julia_basics/chapters/08_case-study-EM.md

 The following code implements an Expectation-Maximization (EM) algorithm to find the maximum likelihood estimate of the mixing parameter of a two-component Gaussian mixture model (a form of k-means clustering which assumes that each cluster has a Gaussian distribution; c.f. https://scikit-learn.org/stable/modules/mixture.html).
 This "algorithm"^[it's really a meta-algorithm framework, not a specific algorithm] is a very frequently-used approach for finding maximum likelihood estimates.

-In this case, we are going to assume that we already know the distribution of data from each component, and we only need to estimate the mixing probability (the relative sizes of the clusters), $\pi$.
+To simplify this coding example, let's assume that we already know that cluster one has a Gaussian distribution with mean 0 and standard deviation 1, and cluster two has a Gaussian distribution with mean 2 and standard deviation 1.
+We only need to estimate the mixing probability (the relative sizes of the clusters), $\pi$.

 ## Data-generating simulation